ponahoum/unity-easy-web-interop/README.md

 - Documentation coming soon
 #### Must use ExposeWeb on class AND interfaces, when class implement an interface
 - Documentation coming soon

+## Samples

+Some unit tests that also serve as samples for each supported case are available in the development environment:

+- The C# code for each test is located at [devenv~/Assets/Tests](devenv~/Assets/Tests).
+- The corresponding TypeScript code for each test is located at [devenv~/RuntimeTypescriptTests](devenv~/RuntimeTypescriptTests).

 ### TODO
 - [Repo] CI & versions